-If you read my free Get Lean Guide, you know at BuiltLean, we recommend eating 3 meals and 1-2 snacks per day to help you lose fat.
-While there is no metabolic advantage to eating more frequently, there are some common sense reasons why eating breakfast, lunch, and dinner, in addition to 1 snack can help you successfully lose fat.
+If you read my free Get Lean Guide, you know at BuiltLean, we recommend eating 3 meals to help you lose fat.
+While there is no metabolic advantage to eating more frequently, there are some common sense reasons why eating breakfast, lunch, and dinner to help you successfully lose fat.

 But before mentioning some of these benefits, let’s consider how Sumo wrestlers eat to pack on so much weight.
 The average Japanese man is only around 145 pounds, yet amazingly, sumo wrestlers can reach 500+ pounds!
 So how do they eat to get so huge?
 Is it possible that you have similar eating habits as a sumo wrestler?

 It turns out sumo wrestlers skip breakfast, then eat 1, or 2 enormous meals at 11am, then 6pm.
 If they eat two meals, they usually take a 4 hour nap right after the 11am meal.
 I’m taking a wild guess that you probably don’t want to look like a sumo wrestler (even though sumo wrestlers are venerated for their impressive stature in Japan).

 What’s important about this example is in the behavior of these overweight men.
 There are many epidemiological studies that show people who skip breakfast have a higher probability of being overweight, but there is no causal evidence that skipping breakfast causes weight gain.1 2